bchampp/autonomous-driving/README.md

   <img src="doc/img/gazebo.png" alt="screenshot" />
 </div>

 Gazebo is used as a simulation environment for the system.
+Gazebo is installed when the 'Desktop-Full' ROS installation method is used.
 URDF files are provided to accurately model the vehicle.
 More instructions for running the gazebo simulation can be found in the `qcar_gazebo` package.

 To run the simulation with all systems running: